yhg8423/yhg-terminal-site-gatsby/src/pages/markdown-pages/info/who.md

 ---

 #### Summary
 > Hello, I am Hyeonggeun Yun who is a Co-founder, Partner, & CTO at Companoid Labs, a UX-innovative holding company.
-I received a Bachelor of Science degree in convergence engineering (major: computer science) from DGIST.
+I am also working as a Co-founder & CPO at Herbert Computer, Inc. I received a Bachelor of Science degree in convergence engineering (major: computer science) from DGIST.
 My research interests are Human-Computer Interaction (HCI), Human-AI Interaction, and Computational Interaction.
 <!-- Especially, I want to study a society where humans and computers live together. -->

 #### News
-- The paper, particpated as a Concordia Contest third place winner, was accepted to [NeurIPS 2025](https://neurips.cc) Datasets & Benchmarks Track!
+- The paper, "Evaluating Generalization Capabilities of LLM-Based Agents in Mixed-Motive Scenarios Using Concordia", particpated as a [Concordia Contest](https://www.cooperativeai.com/contests/concordia-2024) third place winner, was accepted to [NeurIPS 2025](https://neurips.cc) Datasets & Benchmarks Track!
 (2025.09.19)
+- I have co-founded Herbert Computer, Inc. and assumed the role of CPO!
+(2025.09.01)
 - My final paper from Agency for Defense Development, "Forward to the Future: A Deep Learning-based Approach to Mitigate Control Transmission Delay of Teleoperated Driving in Unstructured Environments" was accepted to [IET Electronics Letters](https://ietresearch.onlinelibrary.wiley.com/journal/1350911x)!
 (2025.06.10)
 - I will attend [CHI 2025](https://chi2025.acm.org/) to present our work [UX Remix](https://arxiv.org/abs/2504.09169)!
 (2025.04.25)
 - Our paper "UX Remix: Improving Measurement Item Design Process Using Large Language Models and Prior Literature" was accepted to [Meta-HCI Workshop](https://meta-hci.github.io/) on [CHI 2025](https://chi2025.acm.org/)!
 (2025.03.21)
-- I took a third place in the [Concordia Contest](https://www.cooperativeai.com/contests/concordia-2024) (competition track) at [NeurIPS2024](https://neurips.cc/Conferences/2024)!
+- I took a third place in the [Concordia Contest](https://www.cooperativeai.com/contests/concordia-2024) (competition track) at [NeurIPS 2024](https://neurips.cc/Conferences/2024)!
 (2024.12.15)
 - I returned to the [Companoid Labs](http://companoid.io/), which is a User Experience(UX)-innovative holding company, as a Co-founder, Partner, and CTO.
 (2024.08.01)
 - Our paper "Interaction as Explanation: A User Interaction-based Method for Explaining Image Classification Models" was accepted to [IJCAI 2024 Workshop on Explainable Artificial Intelligence (XAI)](https://sites.google.com/view/xai2024/)!
 (2024.06.05)
 - I finished my mandatory military service at [ADD (Agency for Defense Development)](http://www.add.re.kr).
 (2024.05.31)